 - The norm for Protecting Electoral Infrastructure

-In addition, we want to talk about the other norms and policy initiatives that the commission is currently undertaking, including on vulnerabilities, their exploitation, and disclosure.
+In addition, we talked about the other norms and policy initiatives that the commission is currently undertaking, including on vulnerabilities, their exploitation, and disclosure.

 - Irina Rizmal, researcher at the DiploFoundation specialized in policy analysis in matters pertaining to national security and defense.